 Sweet tooth or not, there are plenty of shops and stalls in the markets serving the local street food.
 Trdelník, also known as chimney cake, is a popular pastry made from rolled dough that is wrapped around a stick, then grilled and topped with sugar and walnut mix.
 You can also have it filled with chocolate, whipped cream, berries… the options are endless!
 We also tried local mead wine, sausages, mulled wine, and fried cheese from local street food vendors.

-Where We Drank
+Where We Drank in Prague

 Teresa U Prince

 This rooftop terrace above Hotel U Prince in Old Town Square is worth going to solely for the incredible views of Prague and Old Town Square (without anything blocking your shot in the way).
 We went for one drink in the late afternoon and didn’t have a problem getting a table, though it is a bit touristy.
 I would not go if the weather isn’t clear and enjoyable.

 Prague Beer Museum

 Unaffiliated with any brewery, this pub offers 30 beers on tap and an extensive menu of craft Czech beers.
 We opted for one of the seven available pre-set beer flights to try a variety of what they offered.
 If you go with a large group, they have an “All In” flight with all 30 beers at once for less than $50!
 I was impressed by the amount of seating available at this pub, mostly indoors with tables and a bar, and a few tables outside.
 It’s important to note that this bar is cash only!

 Translating to Golden Dragon in Flemish (Belgian Dutch), this cool Belgian beer bar offers more than 15 beers on draft and hundreds of bottled beers, from more traditional brewers to small craft family breweries.
 See how big the menu is?!
 A huge selection to say the least.
 It had a very local vibe due to its location slightly off the beaten path of Old Town Prague.

 John Lennon Pub